ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 ### Check in your Changes

 - Make sure to add your new page to the index of pages in `mkdocs.yml` and `mkdocs-prod.yml`.
-- Commit any changes to your branch and push to the repository. (e.g. `git push camera-controls`)
+- Commit any changes to your branch and push to the repository. (e.g. `git push origin camera-controls`)
-- When you are done and your changes meet all of [our requirements](https://github.com/ManticoreGamesInc/platform-documentation/wiki/Documentation-Style-Guide), create a new pull request on GitHub, requesting your feature branch to be merged into `production`.
+- When you are done and your changes meet all of [our requirements](https://github.com/ManticoreGamesInc/platform-documentation/wiki/Documentation-Style-Guide), create a new pull request on GitHub, requesting your feature branch to be merged into `development`.
-- Our system will automatically build a version of the site for you to view live (check `#docs-updates` in Slack).
+- Our system will automatically build a version of the site for you to view live.
 - Your pull request will then be reviewed by other members of the team.
-Once it passes, it will be merged to `production` and later `production-publish` which will make your content appear on the main site.
+Once it passes, it will be merged to `development` and later `production` which will make your content appear on the main site.

 ## Staying up to Date

-Always make sure your `production` branch is up to date before creating a new feature branch!
+Always make sure your `development` branch is up to date before creating a new feature branch!
 To update your local version to the latest version:

 - The CLI Method:

     ```console
-    $ git checkout production
+    git checkout development
-    $ git pull # Make sure `production` is up to date with upstream
+    git pull # Make sure `development` is up to date with upstream
     ```

 - The GUI Method:

-    - Double click the `production` branch.
+    - Double click the `development` branch.
     - Press the **Pull** button and check **Rebase instead of merge**.
     - Double click your feature branch.
-    - Right click the `production` branch in the sidebar and select **Rebase your-feature-branch on production**.
+    - Right click the `development` branch in the sidebar and select **Rebase your-feature-branch on development**.